Do you grow berries at your place?

 Berries also need plenty of water, pruning at the right time, and something to climb up or contain their growth.

 But things didn’t always go smoothly, and we experienced a number of problems with them over the years.
-Our top 5 issues were:

 - Fruit being eaten by birds

-- Protection from sun, particularly in heatwaves
+- Sunburn and being able to adequately protect from the sun, particularly in heatwaves

 - Phytophthora root rot

-- Keeping up with the picking
+- Keeping up with the picking (not a bad problem to have!)

 Getting help from the experts